OData/WebApi/_posts/2015-09-17-04-22-Use-HttpRequestMessage-Extension-Method.md

 {% endhighlight %}

 ## CreateErrorResponse
-Create a HttpResponseMessage to represent an error.
+For Microsoft.AspNet.OData only, create a HttpResponseMessage to represent an error.
 {% highlight csharp %}
 public HttpResponseMessage Post()
 {